KeeganBrowne/Keegan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - For my starter project, I used an Arduino Uno microcontroller board.
-I connected a button as an input source, and a LED and a buzzer as output sources.
+I connected a button as an input source, and a LED and a piezo buzzer as output sources.
 I used a breadboard to configure the electric circuits.
 - When I click the button the light will turn on for a short time and the buzzer will play a short song.
 I used a press button which completes a circuit when it is pressed.
-I then used a basic if-statement to control when the output sources triggered.
-The code in my if statement sends a voltage through teh LED, causing it to light up.
+I then used a basic if-statement to control when the output sources are triggered.
+The code in my if statement sends a voltage through the LED, causing it to light up.
 It also sends an alternating voltage through the piezo buzzer which causes the buzzer to emit sound.
-I controlled the sound with String() objects which stored the notes I wanted to play as well as integers for the length of the note.
-I denoted quarter notes with a "1", half notes with a "2", and so on.
-Finally, I stored the tempo of the song in an int variable.
-Combining the Strings and int caused the buzzer to play the song.
+The pitch and length of the notes are stored in String() objects and the tempo of the song is stored in an int variable.
+The code then combines the data from these variables to create the song.
-- Some challenges I encountered while making my starter project were connecting code between my input and output sources, and connecting components in order for them to work.
-I also had to learn some basic formatting for C++ because I had never used the language before.
+- The major challenge that I encountered while making my starter project was connecting code between my input and output sources.
+This problem was largely caused by my inexperience in C++.
+In order to write the code connecting my input and output sources I had to learn some basic formatting for C++.
 - After completing the starter project, I plan to apply the information I learned about the Arduino system to my main project because it also uses the Arduino system.
-I will also use the information I learned about C++ to code for my main project.
+I will also use the information I learned about C++ to write code for my main project.

 # Schematics
 Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resources to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.